 I know that not everyone eats bread.
 For example, followers of Susan Peirce Thomson’s Bright Line Eating (BLE) protocol avoid all flour and sugar products.
 If that’s you, there are still sandwich options available.
 You can use lettuce, collard greens, nori seaweed, or thinly sliced jicama to wrap or hold the filling.
 Or, simply deconstruct the sandwich and serve the filling over a salad, cooked whole grain like quinoa or millet, or a baked or steamed sweet potato.

 And if you can eat wheat, but want to flip the ratio of bread to filling in favor of the latter, you can always swap out loaf bread for the much thinner pita, lavash, wheat tortilla, or other wrap.
 There’s always a way to enjoy a healthy sandwich!

 Plant-Based Sandwich Recipes

-To give you some ideas and inspiration, here are eight healthy plant-based or vegan sandwiches for the next time you’re too busy running the Navy or winning at cards to stop and eat a formal meal.
+To give you some ideas and inspiration, here are five healthy plant-based or vegan sandwiches for the next time you’re too busy running the Navy or winning at cards to stop and eat a formal meal.